 The one “gotcha” with Ally Bank has to do with its overdraft fees.
 If you make an overdraft, you’ll pay a $25 fee each day that you’re in overdraft.
 In good news, you’ll pay a maximum of one fee per day.
 Learn more about Ally Bank’s fees (including a 1% currency conversion fee) here.

-Currently, Ally Bank offers a 2.0% APY on all savings accounts.
-While it’s possible to find slightly higher rates (Marcus by Goldman Sachs currently offers 1.95% APY), Ally has historically been a rate leader for savings accounts.
+Currently, Ally Bank offers a top notch on all savings accounts.
+While it’s possible to find slightly higher rates (Marcus by Goldman Sachs currently offers a bit higher), Ally has historically been a rate leader for savings accounts.

 You’re limited to six transactions per month in your savings account, but that is standard for all savings accounts.

 Remember, rates and fees are subject to change.
-These rates are accurate as of November 18, 2018.
 See Ally's website for details.

 You can find a full list of the best high yield savings accounts here.